You can view, apply for and review your professional development courses in health and applied sciences here.

 Assessment

-Plus a 1000 word supporting paper which will discuss and evaluate the underpinning principles and theory of motivational interviewing and your application to working with a clinical example of behaviour change.
+Plus a 1,500-word evidence based critical reflective assessment which will critically evaluate the underpinning principles and theory of motivational interviewing and your application to working with a clinical example of behaviour change.
+It will consider service innovation and personal development.

 Campus